 - A nurse must consider Board Rule 217.11—Standards of Nursing Practice Sections (1)(B) & (1)(T), that state a nurse must accept only those assignments that take into consideration client safety and that are commensurate with the nurse’s educational preparation, experience, knowledge and physical and emotional ability.

-- If a nurse feels he/she is being asked to accept an assignment that would potentially cause the nurse to violate his/her duty to a patient, the nurse may be able to invoke “safe harbor,” depending on whether or not the nurse’s employer meets requirements that would make it mandatory for the employer to have a peer review plan in place.
-This is established in the NPA, Chapter 303, Peer Review, and in 22 TAC §217.20, Safe Harbor Peer Review and Whistleblower Protections.
+- If a nurse feels he/she is being asked to accept an assignment that would potentially cause the nurse to violate his/her duty to a patient, the nurse may be able to invoke “safe harbor,” depending on whether or not the nurse’s employer meets requirements that would make it mandatory for the employer to have a nursing peer review plan in place.
+This is established in the NPA, Chapter 303, Peer Review, and in Board Rule 217.20, Safe Harbor Nursing Peer Review and Whistleblower Protections.
 Safe Harbor has two effects related to the nurse’s license:

 - It is a means by which a nurse can request a peer review committee determination of a specific situation in relation to the nurse’s duty to a patient; and

-- It affords the nurse immunity from Board action against the nurse’s license if the nurse invokes Safe Harbor in accordance with 22 TAC §217.20.
-For the nurse to activate this immunity status, the nurse must notify the assigning supervisor at the time the assignment request is made, and the nurse must submit the required information in writing as specified in 22 TAC§217.20(d)(3)(A) or on the Board’s Safe Harbor Quick Request Form.
+- Affords a nurse immunity from Board action against the nurse’s license if the nurse invokes safe harbor in accordance with Board Rule 217.20.
+For the nurse to activate this immunity status, the nurse must notify the assigning supervisor prior to engaging in the conduct or assignment that he/she is invoking safe harbor, and the nurse, or nurse supervisor in certain circumstances, must document the required information as specified in Board Rule 217.20(d).
+Please see the Safe Harbor Nursing Peer Review FAQs also available on the BON website.

 For more information on these and other topics, use the search field at the top right corner of the page.
 Should you have further questions or are in need of clarification, please feel free to contact the Board.